jrean/laravel-user-verification/README.md

 ```

 ### Custom middleware

-Instead of using the provided middleware you can create your own middleware using artisan:
+Create your own custom middleware using the following artisan command:

 ```
 php artisan make:middleware IsVerified
 ```

-For more information on middleware please refer to the Please refer to the [Laravel Documentation](https://laravel.com/docs/5.3/middleware) to learn more about how to work with the exception handler.
+For more details about middlewares, please refer to the [Laravel Documentation](https://laravel.com/docs/5.3/middleware).

 ## E-MAIL